seanhungtw/belkin_rt1800_openwrt/README.md

 ```
 /etc/init.d/network
 ```
-then the netwaork script will call
+then the network script will call
 ```
 /sbin/wifi
 ```